 Next, swab a thin film of water around the edge of the template with your knife, and plan to extract the initial by first threading a small wood screw into a suitable section of it, then tap the screw back and forth and around with the rapper until the pattern loosens and raises easily.

-Use your hook to open the furnace to extract any ferrous pieces from the crucible, then brush the slag off the top of the molten aluminum (disturbing the melt as little as possible) and dump it into a waiting iron receptacle.
-Use the hook to remove the crucible from the oven, place it in an iron frying pan, and hold it tightly with the pliers.
+For starters, use your hook to open the furnace to extract any ferrous pieces from the crucible, then brush the slag off the top of the molten aluminum/other metal (though you should try not to disturb the melt too much!) and dump it into a waiting iron receptacle.
+Use the hook to remove the crucible from the oven, place it in an iron frying pan and hold it tightly with the pliers.

-Pour the molten metal into the basin and sprue until it falls out of the riser, then pour any remaining aluminum fluid into your baking tin to create ingots that you can later re-melt.
+The molten metal must be poured into the basin and sprue until it falls out of the riser.
+The remaining aluminium fluid must be poured into a baking tin to create the ingots which you will re-melt at a later time.

-When waiting to separate the mould (it will take 20 to 30 minutes to cool the casting), you should re-sift the surplus sand and place it next time in a sealable container.
-You should also do this for the sand in the mould after the casting has been finished.
-Now, gently and carefully smother your furnace fire and save the cooled down coals as they will render your next fire particularly easy to start.
+When waiting to separate the mold (cooling the metal casting takes 20-30 minutes), you need to re-sift all excess sand and find a suitable storage space for it which will keep it sealed and secured for subsequent projects.
+You should also do this for the sand in the mold cavity after the casting has been finished.
+Now, gently and carefully smother your furnace fire and hold on to the cooled down coals as they will render your subsequent fires less difficult to initiate.

-Once the time is up, pop the casting out and take a look.
-Don't be discouraged when the first steps are somewhat hard.
-You may hammer out research with a practice that is reliably appropriate for pressing, spinning, milling, or any other form of machining.
+Finally, pop the metal casting out of the mold cavity and take a look.
+Do not be discouraged when the first steps are somewhat hard.
+You may hammer out research with a practice that is reliably appropriate for pressing, milling, spinning or some other form of machining.

-There you go.
-You have now successfully crafted your first metal object.
-You will obviously learn as you go, but this is the simple tutorial for beginners to get started in the art of metal crafting.
+There you go!
+You have now successfully crafted your first metal object in your very own home foundry.
+You will undoubtedly learn as you go and improve your skills with practice, but this is a simple tutorial for beginners to get started in the art of metal casting.